IngPorto/react-firebase-notas/README.md

 ### Local projects

-It is mandatory for local installation to have a Firebase account, and create the file /src/config/config.js with the next structure
+It is mandatory for local installation to have a Firebase account, and create the file /src/config/config.js with the next structure:

 ```javascript
 export const DB_CONFIG = {